 By Tim Lambert

-Sumer was the world's first civilisation.
+Sumer was the world's first civilization.
 It arose about 3,500 BC in what is now Iraq in the land between the Tigris and the Euphrates.
 A number of city states grew up, each one ruling an area of surrounding countryside.
 About 3,300 BC the Sumerians invented writing on clay tablets.

 Each Sumerian city had a protector god and the king was regarded as his representative on earth.
 Below the king were nobles and rich merchants who lived in considerable comfort in large houses with many rooms.
-Their houses were two storeys high and they were arranged around a courtyard.
+Their houses were two story high and they were arranged around a courtyard.
 However poor people lived in simple huts.

 In Sumer men were also priests and scribes.
 Below them were craftsmen and in the countryside, peasant farmers.
 At the bottom were the slaves who did the hardest and dirtiest work.
 No doubt their lives were horrid.